Training structure

 Faculty of Science

-This project is triggered by the request of a customer (project owner) who comes to present his need to the students.
-It's an application that puts the student in the position of a service provider, responding to the customer's need or request.
-This project aims to reproduce the methods used in the corporate world.
+This project is initiated by a request from a client (project leader) who presents their needs to the students.
+It involves an application that places the student in the position of a service provider responding to the client's needs or requests.
+The aim of this project is to replicate the methods used in business.